Trump sues N.Y. Attorney General to block probe of his businesses | Law-Order

 Former U.S. President Donald Trump on Monday sued New York Attorney General Letitia James, seeking to stop her civil fraud investigation into his company.
 He filed the lawsuit in federal court in Syracuse, New York, after it was reported https://www.reuters.com/world/us/new-york-attorney-general-seeks-trumps-deposition-amid-probe-washington-post-2021-12-09 that James' office would seek to question Trump as it probes whether his company, the Trump Organization, manipulated the valuations of its real estate properties.

-A spokesperson for James' office did not immediately respond to a request for comment.
+In a statement, James replied: "Our investigation will continue undeterred because no one is above the law, not even someone with the name Trump."
 The civil probe is related to, but separate from, a more-than-three-year-old criminal probe by Manhattan District Attorney Cyrus Vance of the Trump Organization's business practices, which James joined in May.
 It includes a focus on whether the Trump Organization overstated the value of some real estate assets to obtain loans and tax benefits.

 In July, the company and longtime Chief Financial Officer Allen Weisselberg pleaded not guilty https://www.reuters.com/world/us/trump-company-cfo-plead-not-guilty-criminal-charges-2021-07-01 to criminal charges in what a prosecutor in Vance's office called a "sweeping and audacious" 15-year tax fraud.
 In Monday's lawsuit, Trump and the company claim that James, a Democrat, is motivated by partisan bias against Trump, a Republican, pointing to public statements she made against the former president before she was elected to her position.